fxu1024/fxu1024.github.io/docs/ds/ssoviz.md

 ---

-- SSO will be enabled for Cloudera Viz being launched as either an app within CML or an instance within CDW.
+- SSO will be enabled for Cloudera Viz after being launched as an application within CML or an instance within CDW.
 SSO users will have various types of roles:

 |Role Type|Role Name|Description|
 |Environment role|MLUser/MLAdmin/DWUser/DWAdmin|Provide permissions to perform tasks on a specific resource, such as a CDW virtual warehouse/CML workspace|
 |CML workspace role|Owner/Contributor/Operator/Viewer|Restrict Access to CML Project/Session/Job|
 |Viz role|System Admin/Database Admin/Analyst/Visual Consumer|Restrict Access to Viz connection/dataset/dashboard|

-- Note: There are no CDW-related roles in the above table, but Viz in CDW is actually restricted by built-in groups as following:
+- Note: There are no CDW-related roles, however Viz in CDW is actually restricted by built-in groups as following:

 |Group Type|Description|
 |user groups|The Non-Administrator user group specified when deploying CDV instance|